supercoderz/supercoderz.github.io/_posts/2012-04-14-breaking-down-a-problem-as-a-team.md

 <!--more-->
 <h3>From problem to a program</h3>
 When I first started programming, we were told that a program is a set of steps, an algorithm, which ultimately solves the problem.
 And this can be repeated again and again.
-Notice that this definition that we were given does not have <a class="zem_slink" title="Object-oriented programming" href="http://en.wikipedia.org/wiki/Object-oriented_programming" rel="wikipedia" target="_blank">OOP</a> or any high level abstraction in it - it is just a few steps that solve a problem.
-We were also told that as the steps become longer, or repetitive, you could create a <a class="zem_slink" title="Subroutine" href="http://en.wikipedia.org/wiki/Subroutine" rel="wikipedia" target="_blank">sub routine</a> and call that in the main program.
-This was the old procedural world and I used <a class="zem_slink" title="BASIC" href="http://en.wikipedia.org/wiki/BASIC" rel="wikipedia" target="_blank">BASIC</a>, <a class="zem_slink" title="Comparison of Pascal and C" href="http://en.wikipedia.org/wiki/Comparison_of_Pascal_and_C" rel="wikipedia" target="_blank">PASCAL and C</a> in those days.
+Notice that this definition that we were given does not have <a  title="Object-oriented programming" href="http://en.wikipedia.org/wiki/Object-oriented_programming" rel="wikipedia" target="_blank">OOP</a> or any high level abstraction in it - it is just a few steps that solve a problem.
+We were also told that as the steps become longer, or repetitive, you could create a <a  title="Subroutine" href="http://en.wikipedia.org/wiki/Subroutine" rel="wikipedia" target="_blank">sub routine</a> and call that in the main program.
+This was the old procedural world and I used <a  title="BASIC" href="http://en.wikipedia.org/wiki/BASIC" rel="wikipedia" target="_blank">BASIC</a>, <a  title="Comparison of Pascal and C" href="http://en.wikipedia.org/wiki/Comparison_of_Pascal_and_C" rel="wikipedia" target="_blank">PASCAL and C</a> in those days.

 What this did was to embed deeply in our heads to think of everything as a set of steps - you always have an input that goes through a set of steps, each of which could be one line or a sub routine and then finally ends up in a result.
 We did basic programs in these languages and then moved to hierarchical databases like DBASE and FOXPRO, and even there we applied pretty much the same principles.
 Additionally we learnt to accept the fact that data can be stored in tables instead of variables.